 This page provides you with how to configure PD Alive Check.
-The screen in Figure 4-16-5 appears.
+The screen in Figure 4-7-7 appears.

-PD Alive Check PD Alive Check Port Select Mode Interval Time (10~300s) Retry Count (1~5) Action Reboot Time (30~180s) Select Ports 🔹 ⊙Enabled ○Disabled 30 2 None 💌 90 Apply
+PD Alive Check Port Select Mode Interval Time (2~300s) Retry Count (1~5) Action PD Reboot Time (5~180s) Select Ports ●Enabled ○Disabled 30 2 ~ None ~ 90 Apply

-Figure 4-15-5: PD Alive Check Configuration Screenshot
+Figure 4-7-7 PD Alive Check Configuration Screenshot

 Object Description • Mode Allows user to enable or disable per port PD Alive Check function.
 By default, all ports are disabled.
-Ping PD IP Address This column allows user to set PoE device IP address for system making ping to the PoE device.
+Ping PD IP Address This column allows user to set PoE device IP address for system making pin PoE device.
 Please note that the PD's IP address must be set to the same network segment with the PoE Switch.

-Interval Time (10~300s) This column allows user to set how long system should issue a ping request to PD for detecting whether PD is alive or dead.
-Interval time range is from 10 seconds to 300 seconds. • Retry Count (1~5) This column allows user to set the number of times system retries ping to PD.
+Interval Time (2~300s) This column allows user to set how long system should issue a ping request to PD for detecting whether PD is alive or dead.
+Interval time range is from 2 seconds to 300 seconds. • Retry Count (1~5) This column allows user to set the number of times system retries ping to PD.
 For example, if we set count 2, it means that if system retries ping to the PD and the PD doesn't response continuously, the PoE port will be reset.
 Action Allows user to set which action will be applied if the PD is without any response.
-The PoE Switch Series offers the following 3 actions: PD Reboot: It means system will reset the PoE port that is connected to the PD. ■ PD Reboot & Alarm: It means system will reset the PoE port and issue an alarm message via Syslog. ■ Alarm: It means system will issue an alarm message via Syslog.
-Reboot Time (30~180s) This column allows user to set the PoE device rebooting time as there are so many kinds of PoE devices on the market and they have a different rebooting time.
+The PoE Switch Series offers the following 3 actions: PD Reboot: It means system will reset the PoE port that is connected to the PD.
+PD Reboot & Alarm: It means system will reset the PoE port and issue an alarm message via Syslog.
+Alarm: It means system will issue an alarm message via Syslog.
+PD Reboot Time This column allows user to set the PoE device rebooting time as there are so many PD Reboot Time (5~180s) This column allows user to set the PoE device rebooting time as there are so many This column allows user to set the PoE device rebooting time as there are so many kinds of PoE devices on the market and they have a different rebooting time.
+This column allows user to set the PoE device rebooting time as there are so many kinds of PoE devices on the market and they have a different rebooting time.
+The PD Alive-check is not a defining standard, so the PoE device on the market This column allows user to set the PoE device rebooting time as there are so many kinds of PoE devices on the market and they have a different rebooting time.
 The PD Alive-check is not a defining standard, so the PoE device on the market doesn't report reboot done information to the PoE Switch.
-Thus, user has to make sure how long the PD will take to finish booting, and then set the time value to this column.
-System is going to check the PD again according to the reboot time.
-If you are not sure of the precise booting time, we suggest you set it longer.
+Thus, user has to make This column allows user to set the PoE device rebooting time as there are so many kinds of PoE devices on the market and they have a different rebooting time.
+The PD Alive-check is not a defining standard, so the PoE device on the market doesn't report reboot done information to the PoE Switch.
+Thus, user has to make sure how long the PD will take to finish booting, and then set the time value to this

-\ PD Alive Check Configuration
+▼ PD Alive Check Configuration